 But it’s not just acids that contribute to improved digestion: even the alcohol in beer can also help settle your stomach.

 Why does alcohol settle your stomach

 Most studies show there is a sweet spot between a sip of alcohol to settle a stomach ache and overdoing it.
-In addition to the hangover you may feel the next day, drinking too much alcohol, or even a smaller amount of a higher-alcohol spirit like whiskey will have no effect on digestion.
+In addition to the stomach upset you may feel the next day, having too much alcohol, or even a smaller amount of a higher-alcohol spirit like whiskey will have no effect on digestion.

 In small doses, ethanol, or ethyl alcohol, promotes the creation of gastric acids which break down food.
 This can help digest a big meal no matter what type of alcohol you’re drinking.